Home prices have fallen by 2.4% in 2023, but they're on the rise again.

 House prices are primarily influenced by the balance between supply and demand, with high demand and limited housing supply driving prices upward.
 Larger economic factors, like interest rates, employment levels, and income growth, also play a significant role, as they affect consumers' purchasing power.
 Additionally, regional factors like population growth, local amenities, and housing regulations can further impact house prices in specific areas.

 Leading indicators of a housing market downturn typically include rising interest rates, a significant increase in housing inventory, and a slowdown in home sales.
-When central banks raise interest rates, it can make mortgages more expensive, reducing the number of qualified buyers and slowing down demand.
+When central banks raise interest rates, it can affect mortgages rates (pushing them up), reducing the number of qualified buyers and slowing down demand.
 An excessive supply of homes on the market can also signal a downturn, as it often leads to price reductions and longer time on the market.
 Finally, a decline in the number of homes being sold, especially when combined with increasing inventory, suggests a shift in market dynamics that may lead to lower prices.

 The duration of a housing market downturn can vary widely depending on various factors, including the underlying causes and the effectiveness of policy interventions.
 Historically, downturns in the housing market have lasted anywhere from a few quarters to several years.
 The severity and duration of a downturn can be influenced by economic conditions, government policies, and regional market dynamics, making it challenging to predict an exact timeframe for recovery.